cardano-foundation/CIPs/CIP-????/README.md

 It is no guarantee of resistance to attack, as shown by [recently discovered buffer overflow in SHA-3, SHAKE, EdDSA implementations approved by NIST](https://eprint.iacr.org/2023/331).
 But number of reviewers and public scrutiny is much higher than all other protocols.

+Post-quantum cryptography migration is also opportunity to prepare for other future cryptographic migrations allowing future Cardano to handle such a fundamental change gracefully.

 ## Use cases

 Adding multiple PQC signature algorithms will allow the following: